Apple Music vs Spotify: Which Is Better, But Really?

 ExclusivesWorks with Siri on the HomePod/HomePod mini; Apple Music 1 Radio; Cloud music locker; spatial audioAvailable on PS5, PS4, Xbox Series X, Xbox Series S and Xbox One; Spotify Studios podcasts

 The biggest difference in Apple Music and Spotify’s pricing is the option for a free plan.
-However, if you’re looking for uninterrupted streaming, you’ll have to pay $10.99 for Spotify, which is the same starting price for a subscription with Apple Music.
+However, if you’re looking for uninterrupted streaming, you’ll have to pay $11.99 for Spotify, which is more than the starting price for a subscription with Apple Music.

-Spotify earned its leading position in the music-streaming market with an impressive 82 million-plus song catalog and 4 million podcasts.
+Spotify earned its leading position in the music-streaming market with an impressive 100 million-plus song catalog and over 6 million podcasts.

-Apple’s service boasts more than 90 million songs, higher than Spotify’s current figures (although Spotify has been steadily catching up).
+Apple’s service also boasts more than 100 million songs.
 Moreover, Apple has secured many more exclusives because it doesn’t offer a free tier.

 Apple’s attempts to monopolize the exclusivity market have caused tension with Spotify—which reportedly has altered search rankings for artists who release their music through Apple first.